Experienced Assistance From A Consumer Credit Counseling Attorney

 Before you can obtain debt relief under the new bankruptcy law, you must complete a consumer credit counseling course before and after your bankruptcy filing.
-At the Law Office of Paul L. Urich, P.A. in Orlando, Florida, our lawyers offer a free initial consultation to explain how to meet these credit counseling requirements.
+At the Law Office of Paul L. Urich, P.A., in Orlando, Florida, I offer a free initial consultation to explain how to meet these credit counseling requirements.

 Consumer credit counseling courses are provided by a nonprofit counseling agency that has been approved by the U.S. bankruptcy trustee.
 You will have a choice of several ways to complete the counseling course, including group and individual sessions.
 Once you complete your first credit counseling course, the nonprofit agency will provide you with a certificate that must be filed with the bankruptcy court along with your bankruptcy petition.

 After you have completed your bankruptcy filing and your case has been approved, you will have to complete a second credit counseling course.
 Once the bankruptcy court receives your certificate of completion for the second course, your debts will be discharged.
-Our lawyers will guide your through the process and advise you every step of the way.
+I will guide you through the process and advise you every step of the way.